 38. Bundle up and explore the St. Paul Winter Carnival, known as the “Coolest Celebration on Earth.”
 Free things include the ice and snow sculpture park, medallion hunt, live entertainment, and more.

-41. Come together with multiple cultures of the Minneapolis Northwest community at IgboFest in Brooklyn Park.
+40. Come together with multiple cultures of the Minneapolis Northwest community at Brooklyn Park's IgboFest, a celebration of Nigerian independence.

-43. Learn about the history of Landmark Center by taking a FREE public tour.
+43. Learn about Ramsey County's Landmark Center, a historic cultural center, by taking a free self-guided tour.

 46. Spend a day at Twin Cities World Refugee Day in Brooklyn Center celebrating the culture refugees bring to Minnesota, with entertainment, food, and other activities.